Elektrobit/crinit/doc/adr/adr-cgroups-common-cgroup-for-unconfigured-tasks.md

 * The system can reserve specific resources for unconfigured tasks and there is no guesswork what would be a sensible default for a task specific cgroup

 *cons*
-* That common cgroup must be configureable in the series file
+* That common cgroup must be configurable in the series file
 * Completely unrelated tasks start competing directly with each other in a more direct way than with no cgroups at all

 ### 2) Create a different cgroup for each unconfigured task